baww-com/baww-com.github.io/not-posts/mining/cloud.md

 Why would another company that already owns miners run them at a loss?
 If they were making money they would never give their hash power to you!

-Stay away from cloud mining and if you want bitcoins then instead just [buy some bitcoins using some of the common payment methods](/buy-bitcoin/).
+Stay away from cloud mining and if you want bitcoins then instead just [Buy bitcoins using some of the common payment methods](/buy-bitcoin/).

 ## Bitcoin Cloud Mining Comparison